Completing reports for mortgage and/or financial planning clients

 • Misunderstanding the adviser's role, leading to reports that do not accurately reflect the advice or client instructions.

-• Misconception: Treating Customers Fairly (TCF) is just a marketing slogan.
-Correction: TCF is a regulatory requirement with specific outcomes that firms must demonstrate, such as ensuring products meet customer needs and that complaints are handled promptly.
+• Misconception: Treating Customers Fairly (TCF) is just a set of guidelines.
+Correction: TCF is a regulatory principle with six specific outcomes that firms must embed in their culture and processes.
+Non-compliance can lead to enforcement action.

 Frequently Asked Questions